 Years later, after a miscommunication with director Hal Prince that left Huntley temporarily persona non grata, LuPone was in rehearsals for Evita.
 When she inquired about being fitted by Huntley, Prince told her that he would not be working on the show.
 To which LuPone replied, “Well, Mr. Prince, I will not be able to wear any wig that isn’t Paul Huntley's, so I won't be wearing a wig.”
 LuPone won out (and earned a spread in Life Magazine with Huntley), and Huntley and Prince’s relationship was restored.

-Relationships like the one he has with LuPone (Huntley also just designed her wig in the Broadway production of War Paint) continue to lead to work, particularly the close working relationship he shares with costume designer William Ivey Long, who brought him into the Bronx Tale fold this season.
-And Huntley will return to Broadway with Prince of Broadway this fall, reuniting once more with Prince and recreating many of the iconic looks for which he was originally responsible.
-And though he’s the first to point out that “time marches on, and of course youth has to have its say,” Huntley’s career and talent are as fresh and vital as they were when he knelt in bed with Mae West.
+Relationships like the one he has with LuPone (Huntley also just designed her wig in the Broadway production of War Paint) always lead to work.
+Huntley's designs were seen in 2017's Prince of Broadway, reuniting once more with Prince and recreating many of the iconic looks for which he was originally responsible.
+And though he points out that “time marches on, and of course youth has to have its say,” Huntley’s talent will be as fresh and vital as it was when he knelt in bed with Mae West when his work is seen on Broadway this season in Diana.